-The ECAC will provide strategic direction to the Governor and State of New York on early childhood issues.
-By recommending a range of strategies, the ECAC supports New York in building a comprehensive and sustainable early childhood system that will ensure success for all young children.
+The ECAC will provide strategic direction and advice to the Governor and State of New York on early childhood issues.
+By monitoring and guiding the implementation of a range of strategies, the ECAC supports New York in building a comprehensive and sustainable early childhood system that will ensure success for all young children.